 - Cooking nutritious food that tastes good for my family…like the homemade sweet potato pie I made shown in the picture 😉

 - Creating memories with my loved ones

 - My little, furry nuggets of love (i.e., my 2 kittens and cat.
 (Update: the cat, Baby, passed away.)

-- That I am a compassionate person and chose a career in social work that serves people that are marginalized, poor, and often unseen/forgotten
+- Being a compassionate person and choosing a career in social work that serves people that are marginalized, poor, and unseen/forgotten

 - Doctors, nurses, and other medical and health professionals that truly care about what they do

 - The wealth of information that is available and accessible